Philippe Mottu: Legacy

 As a thinker and as an activist, Philippe Mottu played a role in Swiss and European history, contributing to reinforce the spirit of resistance to fascism in Switzerland through the Gotthard League, to support German resistance to Hitler and on the European scene in triggering the setting up of the Caux conference Centre.

-Pioneer of Moral Rearmament in Switzerland, he left to the next generations the Caux conference centre, of which he was the inspirator and one of the most instrumental administrators.
-He was also a daring entrepreneur who signed the purchase contract for Caux in 1946, together with Robert Hahnloser, risking his name without knowing whether the necessary funds would be found in order to meet the down payments deadline.
+He was an early proponent of Moral Rearmament in Switzerland and played a leading role in the establishment and administration of the Caux Palace Hotel as the Caux conference centre.
+In 1946, he and Robert Hahnloser signed the purchase agreement for the property before all of the required funds had been secured, assuming responsibility for completing the acquisition by the payment deadline..